Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 • Tatonya index: R in centimeters - (100 + (R in centimeters - 100) / 20).

-There is also a small addition to the Brock-Bruksta formula: after the result obtained, you need to measure the volume of the wrist, and if it is less than 15 cm, subtract 10% from the ideal weight; at 15–18 cm we do not change anything, if more than 18, we increase the ideal weight obtained by the formula by 10%.
+There is also a small addition to the Broca-Bruckst formula: after the result obtained, you need to measure the volume of the wrist, and if it is less than 15 cm, subtract 10% from the ideal weight; at 15–18 cm we do not change anything, if more than 18, we increase the ideal weight obtained according to the formula by 10%.

 Using any formula, calculating your ideal body weight is easy.
-The main thing is to draw objective conclusions after comparing the result with real numbers.
-If the difference in both directions (more/less) is more than 5 kg, then there are problems that it is better to start solving immediately.
+The main thing is to draw objective conclusions after comparing the results obtained with real numbers.
+If the difference in both directions (more/less) is more than 5 kg, then there are problems that are better to start solving immediately.

 Important note!

-We draw your attention to the fact that in different sources, data on the norm and deviations of BMI for men, women and children, taking into account age, can differ quite noticeably, with the exception of the general table recommended by WHO.
-The fact is that the parameters are calculated according to different methods and formulas - hence the difference arises within the unit.
-In this regard, all parents are advised to use the data for children only indicatively and, in case of doubt, be sure to consult a pediatrician without taking any independent measures.
+We draw your attention to the fact that in different sources, data on the norm and deviations of BMI for men, women and children, taking into account age, may differ quite significantly, with the exception of the general table recommended by WHO.
+The fact is that the parameters are calculated using different methods and formulas - hence the difference within one unit.
+In this regard, all parents are recommended to use the data for children only as a guide and, in case of doubt, be sure to consult a pediatrician without taking any independent measures.

 CATEGORIES